Ghost Hunting 101

 Haunted Downtown Walking Tours

-Are you looking for some fun and adventure this Halloween?
+Are you looking for some fun and adventure...and maybe some scares?
 Follow the lantern of your costumed guide through downtown and let the darkness of the past envelope you.
 Cape Girardeau’s historic downtown is full of “true" tales of ghosts and memorable characters as well as landmark buildings.
+Tours are offered all-year round!

-Tour sizes limited.
-Register early.
+Groups of 8 or more can schedule private tours on the evening of their choice with at least 7 days notice.
 Please dress for the weather and wear comfortable shoes.
-Pre-registration is required.
 Tours last approximately one and a half hours.
-Groups of 8 or more can schedule private tours on the evening of their choice with at least 7 days notice.

 Fee: $20 or $30/couple